kubernetes/cloud-provider-openstack/README.md

 Thank you for visiting the `openstack-cloud-controller-manager` repository!

-OpenStack Cloud Controller Manager - An external cloud controller manager for running kubernetes in a OpenStack cluster.
+OpenStack Cloud Controller Manager - An external cloud controller manager for running kubernetes in an OpenStack cluster.

-# Introduction
+## Introduction

 External cloud providers were introduced as an Alpha feature in Kubernetes release 1.6.
 This repository contains an implementation of external cloud provider for OpenStack clusters.
 An external cloud provider is a kubernetes controller that runs cloud provider-specific loops required for the functioning of kubernetes.
 These loops were originally a part of the `kube-controller-manager`, but they were tightly coupling the `kube-controller-manager` to cloud-provider specific code.
 In order to free the kubernetes project of this dependency, the `cloud-controller-manager` was introduced.

 `cloud-controller-manager` allows cloud vendors and kubernetes core to evolve independent of each other.
 In prior releases, the core Kubernetes code was dependent upon cloud provider-specific code for functionality.
 In future releases, code specific to cloud vendors should be maintained by the cloud vendor themselves, and linked to `cloud-controller-manager` while running Kubernetes.

 As such, you must disable these controller loops in the `kube-controller-manager` if you are running the `openstack-cloud-controller-manager`.
 You can disable the controller loops by setting the `--cloud-provider` flag to `external` when starting the kube-controller-manager.

 For more details, please see:
 - https://github.com/kubernetes/community/blob/master/keps/0002-controller-manager.md
 - https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager
 - https://kubernetes.io/docs/tasks/administer-cluster/developing-cloud-controller-manager/

-# Using with kubeadm
+## Using with kubeadm

 Step 1: Edit your /etc/systemd/system/kubelet.service.d/10-kubeadm.conf to add `--cloud-provider=external` to the kubelet arguments
 ```